October 31, 2008

 Marc Bulger- will have to throw early and often to keep

-pace with Warner and Co.
+Warner and Co.
 Arizona's backline has been

 generous allowing 7.5 ypa and a league leading 14 TD's.